-It was inevitable during this time of year… you get the invite to the neighborhood get together and you need to bring a dish to pass.
+It was inevitable during this time of year… you get the invited to the neighborhood get together and you need to bring a dish to pass.
 You don’t have the time to make a main dish or an elaborate salad, and they already have enough desserts.
 You can offer to bring an appetizer, but you don’t want to be lame and show up with a bag of tortilla chips and salsa.
 What is your move?
+Dill dip with pumpernickel bread, that is your move.

 For me, it doesn’t get any better than dill dip served with pumpernickel bread.
 It’s creamy, salty and has an herby freshness that cannot be beat.
-We serve it at every one of our family functions and I am constantly introducing it into my circles of friends.
+My secret is finely minced shallots.
+The shallots give the dip a subtle bit without an overpowering onion flavor.
+We serve this at every one of our family functions and I am constantly introducing it into my circles of friends, and they love it!

 The best part about this dip is that it takes very few ingredients and is even better when made ahead of time, so you won’t be rushing to get it done before the guests arrive.
 Just cut the pumpernickel into cubes and put them into a zipper bag and you are ready for your guests.